rkdmf0000/javascript-closed-caption-runner/README.md

 - `cc_uri` - Specifies the URL of the closed captions file.
 - `#` Youtube video_id - Specifies the ID of the YouTube video.

+You can also use the following attributes that are supported by YouTube: allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" ... etc

 ### Example

 Here's an example of a URL that includes all of the parameters: